 The Board's Conduct of Affairs

-The Board oversees the affairs of the Manager, in furtherance of the Manager's primary responsibility to manage the assets and liabilities of CCT for the benefit of Unitholders.
-The Board provides leadership to the Chief Executive Officer (CEO) and the management team (Management) and sets the strategic vision, direction and long-term objectives for CCT.
+The Board oversees the strategic direction, performance and affairs of the Manager, in furtherance of the Manager's primary responsibility to manage the assets and liabilities of CCT for the benefit of Unitholders.
+The Board provides leadership to the Chief Executive Officer (CEO) and the management team (Management).
 The CEO, assisted by Management, is responsible for the execution of the strategy for CCT and the day-to-day operations of CCT's business.

 The Board has reserved authority to approve certain matters and these include: